How is Zeffy free?

 Chinese Auction

-Individuals can buy raffle tickets and put them in jars or boxes next to various prizes.
+In a Chinese auction, individuals can buy raffle tickets and put them in jars or boxes next to various prizes.
 There is typically no limit to the number of tickets people can buy or add to a specific prize.

 Calendar Raffle